apoirrier/CTFs-writeups/AwesomeCTF2020/Crypto/Access.md

 We have two different options:
 - generate a guest token
-- login as admin using a token.
+- login as admin using an admin token.

 Guest tokens are an AES-CBC mode encryption of `access=9999;expiry={expires_at}`.
-Admin token require to have `access=0000` in it.
+A token is considered as an admin token if `access=0000` is present in its decryption.
 This is a very simple example of malleability of AES-CBC (for the first block).

-## Solution

-Let's recall how AES-CBC works: it selects a random IV (Initialization Vector), then uses AES as a block cipher to encrypt data:
+Let's recall how AES-CBC works: it selects a random IV (Initialization Vector), then uses AES as a block cipher to encrypt data.
+The plaintext is split into blocks (adding padding to get a multiple of the block length), and the ciphertext is generated as follows:

 ```
 c[i] = AES_Enc(c[i-1] XOR m[i])
 ```

 with `c[0]` being the IV.
-Then the output is `c` (including the IV).
-To decrypt, the operation is the reverse:
+The ciphertext is `c` (including the IV).
+The decryption formula is the following:

 ```
 m[i] = AES_Dec(c[i]) XOR c[i-1]
 ```

 and the IV is discarded.

+## Solution

-Therefore if we replace `IV` by `IV XOR D`, the corresponding first block of the plaintext will be decoded as `m[0] XOR D`.
+If we replace `IV` by `IV XOR D`, the corresponding first block of the plaintext will be decoded as `m[0] XOR D`.
 We can therefore XOR our IV with the corresponding values to change 9999 into 0000.
+When the server will decrypt our ciphertext, it will read `access=0000`.

 ```python
 token = '606af8cd5c376066077ce589997aa89602a98905e123243aa4591a2291e4909e71cab0734fff1e71c21fee3f5e71a480'